iundarigun/store-challenge/store-coroutines-challenge/README.md

 # Store Reactive Challenge

 Welcome to the store-challenge!
-This repository contains logic to get products from database and consult a list of products with the sku, name, category, price and discounts.
+This folder contains the code to run a reactive application to get products from database and consult a list of products with the sku, name, category, price and discounts.

 ## How to run